JordyCuan/jordycuan.github.io/_drafts/setting_mongodb_aws_ec2.md

 &nbsp;
 ## Installing the MongoDB packages

 You don't need to be a guru genius Ubuntu hacker to know what's the next step.
+This command will install several packages which include the latest stable version of MongoDB along with helpful management tools for the MongoDB server.

 ```shell
 sudo apt-get install -y mongodb-org